openstack/openstack-manuals/doc/install-guide/source/openstack-services.rst

 Minimal deployment for 2024.2 (Dalmatian)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-At a minimum, you need to install the following services.
-Install the services
+At a minimum, you will need to install the following services
-in the order specified below:
+in the order below:

 * Identity service – `keystone installation for 2024.2 (Dalmatian)
   <https://docs.openstack.org/keystone/2024.2/install/>`_